rahlk/Guides/i3/my_i3_setup.md

 bindsym $mod+Shift+0 move container to workspace $workspace0
 ```
 ### 4. Binding applications to workspaces
+  - It's always useful to open apps in their assigned workspace (except for
+    terminal, of course).
   - Open up a terminal beside your application.
 Then run `xprop | grep CLASS`.
-Then click on
+Then click on the application.
-  the application.
 This will dump some text on the console like below.
-Copy
-the second string:
+Copy the second string:
   ```
   WM_CLASS(STRING) = "mendeleydesktop", "Mendeley Desktop"
                                                   ↖